kosiew/Become-An-Ethereum-Blockchain-Developer/NOTES.md

 Whitelisting and Account Sharing
 Account Recovery by using m-out-of-n people to reset an owner, or re-authorize a new person.
 And for the sophisticated DeFi Traders out there, there are functions that help save gas costs, bundle transactions and templates to execute transactions to deleverage positions etc...

+## Events
+• Events are used for return values, data store or trigger
+• Events can not be retrieved from within Smart Contracts
+• Event arguments marked as indexed can be searched for
+• Events are cheap